xubuvd/guesswhat/README.md

 # GuessWhat?!
 Game

-GuessWhat?! is an object-guessing game between two players.
+GuessWhat?! is an image object-guessing game between two players.
 It has attracted great research interest in recent years.

 Tensorflow implementation of the paper:<br>
 Visual Dialogue State Tracking for Question Generation<br>